Recently I did an incredible trip. A trip I always wanted to do, to a place very close to my heart. Literally, close to my heart.

 I know you are too busy in your life and can't get a 10 day off.
 Meetings and appointments are important, deadlines are deadly, commitments cannot be broken.

 Yes, you have been living that life for long enough.
 All you need is just 2 weeks from your life.
 What if the years to come will change for better?
 Why don't you just try?

-Vipassana centres can be found all over the world.
-If you are lucky, you can find centre very near to your place.
+Vipassana centers can be found all over the world.
+If you are lucky, you can find the centre very near to your place.

 So If you think you have a strong mind to follow the discipline, if you have at least 12 days to spare from your busy life, do experience this amazing technique.

-Depending upon the centre, one get to meditate in the cells of beautiful Pagoda like this.
+Depending upon the center, one gets to meditate in the cells of beautiful Pagoda like this.

 Have you done Vipassana meditation before?